-- 7.05 Note that the limits suggested above are rating levels and as such any design should take into account the acoustic characteristics of the plant.
-In this instance the proposed units display none of the characteristics whereby the acoustic correction should be applied. - 7.06 Assuming the proposed items meet the noise limits set out in Table 7.1 noise will be below the NOEL with respect to the NPPF. - 7.07 The below table presents the manufacturer stated sound pressure levels of the proposed plant items.
-Copies of the manufacturer's plant data sheets are included in Appendix F.
+- 7.04 Note that the limits suggested above are rating levels and as such any design should take into account the acoustic characteristics of the plant.
+In this instance the proposed units display none of the characteristics whereby the acoustic correction should be applied. - 7.05 Assuming the proposed items meet the noise limits set out in Table 7.1 noise will be below the NOEL with respect to the NPPF. - 7.06 The proposed unit has a stated manufacturers sound pressure level of 65 dB(A) measured at a distance of 1m.
+Copies of the manufacturer's plant data sheets are included in Appendix F. - 7.07 It is proposed that the plant item be installed behind a louvred acoustic screen and operate in quiet mode throughout the night-time hours. - 7.08 To mitigate structure borne noise, the plant item should be installed on suitable anti-vibration mounts that will provide a minimum of 98% vibration isolation efficiency at the typical running speeds of the plant. - 7.09 Predicted noise levels have been calculated at the closest noise sensitive windows, the adjacent residential apartment to the east, as identified in Appendix B. - 7.10 Other residential receptors located further from the site will be subject to lower noise levels than those predicted at the above locations. - 7.11 Tables 7.2 7.3 present the results of worst-case plant noise predictions at the worst-case locations.